Cookies on the Healthspan site

 But how can we ensure we get enough vitamin D on a daily basis?
 And if we're hoping to source our vitamin D through diet, is it even possible to reach the recommended intake this way?
 If so, how much do we need to consume?
 People that live in UK can't get vitamin D from the sun due to the UVB rays not being strong enough or variable throughout the year, so is diet a reliable method of ensuring we don't become deficient in this essential vitamin?
 We've teamed up with Dr Sarah Brewer to answer these questions.

 The optimal level of vitamin D for one person is much higher than we once thought.
-When vitamin D was all about calcium absorption, the recommended intake was just 5 mcg per day.
-Now Public Health England suggests an intake of 10 mcg per day during Autumn and Winter.
-What's more, in April 2020 this advice was updated to recommend that anyone spending a lot of time indoors should take a vitamin D supplement during the spring and summer, too.
+When vitamin D was all about calcium absorption, the recommended intake was just 5mcg per day.
+Now the National Institute for Health and Care Excellence (NICE) recommends that all adults in the UK take a daily supplement containing 400IU (10mcg) of vitamin D throughout the year.

 One thing we do know is Brits – on average – are lacking in vitamin D. The latest National Diet and Nutrition Survey (NDNS) results show that 17% of adults have low levels of vitamin D all year round.